-A. Screening a Donor for Risk Factors and Conditions of Sepsis
+A. Screening a Donor for Risk Factors and Conditions of Sepsis, page 4

 In accordance with 21 CFR 1271.75(d), you must determine to be ineligible any potential donor who is identified as having a risk factor for sepsis.
-The following conditions should be considered a risk factor:
+The following condition should be considered a risk factor:

-1. Persons who, currently, are known to have a medical diagnosis of sepsis or suspicion of sepsis.
+1. Persons who, currently, are known to have a medical diagnosis of sepsis or suspicion of sepsis from their most recent healthcare facility stay or visit preceding HCT/P recovery that is not documented as resolved.